jrroosevelt/VS2PCG/Card clarifications A-L.md

 *Set: Resistance*

 When Angel levels up, he transforms into [Archangel](#wiki_archangel).
 When this happens, he keeps his orientation (ready/exhausted, face-up/face-down), all of his counters, and any effects on him.
 Also note Archangel doesn’t have a Level 1 version.
-The only way to becomehim normally is to start the game with (Resistance) Level 1 Angel as your Main Character.
+The only way to become him normally is to start the game with (Resistance) Level 1 Angel as your Main Character.

 ^(Source: Rule insert)